“I scratched my own itch” isn’t good enough

 1. I understand the problem.

 You do.
 At least, you understand your version of the problem.
-The world is big, and getting 1000 customers means solving a variety of related problems, even if you’re targeting a niche.
+The world is large, and getting 1000 customers means solving a variety of related problems, even if you’re targeting one niche.

 Sometimes you really do have this understanding.
 Maybe you’re a consultant and you’ve seen 13 variants of this problem.
-Or you’ve been engineer around this for 10 years at three different companies and you’ve seen a lot.
+Or you’ve been engineer in this field for ten years at three different companies and you’ve seen everything.
 Or you’ve researched this for years as a passion.

 Either way, you’re off to a great start, but you need to view “the problem” through your customers’ eyes.
-They might see the same problem but use different language1.
-They might have the same type of problem but it appears in four distinct forms, so you need to either pick some to solve, or use features and language to show how you address all four.
+Being an “expert” can actually blind you.
+They might see the same problem but use different language.1 They might have the same type of problem but it appears in four distinct forms, so you need to either pick some to solve, or use features and language to show how you address all four.
 They might need to integrate with systems you haven’t head of.
-Their budget might be 1/10th or 10x larger than yours was.
+Their budget might be th or 10x larger than yours was.

 1 For example, Discord used to say “get a free community space,” but it turned out that kids were accustomed to “setting up servers,” therefore it made more sense for them to say “get a free chat server.”
-They are called “servers” to this very day.
+Their community spaces are called “servers” to this day.

 2. I have an attachment and passion for the problem.